watch-devtube/contrib/README.md

 When a new video is being ingested, DevTube tries to determine tags automatically by matching the video's description to a list of pre-defined tags.
 The process is called auto-tagging.
 You can add new tags to **[tags.yml](https://github.com/watch-devtube/contrib/edit/master/tags.yml).**

-> When you add a new tag, old videos won't be tagged.
-Only newly ingested videos will be tagged with that tag.
-Old videos must be modified manually (see [How to edit an existing video](#how-to-edit-an-existing-video)).
+> When you add a new tag, videos will be iterated through and tagged during the next crawling session.
+It might take up to a week.
+If you want tag to appear on a videos faster, tag each video manually (see [How to edit an existing video](#how-to-edit-an-existing-video)).

 ## How to add a speaker

 When a new video is being ingested, DevTube tries to automatically discover the speaker using a list of pre-defined speakers.
 You can add speakers to **[speakers.yml](https://github.com/watch-devtube/contrib/edit/master/speakers.yml).**

-> When you add a new speaker, old videos won't be modified.
-Only newly ingested videos will be assigned that speaker.
-Old videos must be modified manually (see [How to edit an existing video](#how-to-edit-an-existing-video)).
+> When you add a new speaker, videos will be iterated through and tagged during the next crawling session.
+It might take up to a week.
+If you want to assign a speaker to videos faster, manually set the speaker on each video (see [How to edit an existing video](#how-to-edit-an-existing-video)).

 ## How to improve DevTube